Leading the Life I’m Told I Led

 When I awoke post-op, my first reaction was that I missed my hair (they chopped it off entirely).
 As it grew to just under a half inch long, my mom convinced me to have it dyed a reddish magenta color (which looked remarkably like Sinead O'Connor in her 1990 video, "Nothing Compares 2 U").

-It was still an extensive process to get the seizures under control, but thanks to a lot of hard work, and some very good doctors, the seizures have been medically controlled for almost 12 years now.
+It was still an extensive process to get the seizures under control, but thanks to a lot of hard work, and some very good doctors, the seizures have been medically controlled for almost 22 years now.
 I was ultimately able to get through a job interview without having a seizure and have been able to help others who have not reached that stage yet while moving into a rewarding career.
 While I was able to drive after the seizures became controlled in 2003, I still take precautions and live in generally urban areas where if I suddenly have a seizure and can no longer drive, I have access to mass transit and can get myself around (as I did for much of my adult life).

+When the Americans with Disabilities Act became law, I had just graduated with my Bachelor’s, and was rather alarmed at how much blow-back there already appeared to be at the time.
+It was possibly due to the extremely tight market in the early 90s where upper management became middle; middle became entry and recent grads were pretty much out of luck.
 I was employable at a decent hourly rate due to graphic software and basic programming knowledge I possessed at that point in my life (before it became more common) and was both fortunate enough and unfortunate enough to be the invisibly disabled.
 While due to safety precautions, I let clients and coworkers know about potential seizures, this generally caused both cynicism and concern.
 Until someone saw a seizure, it wasn’t real.
 Once they saw one, generally they were less than they feared and I went back to work.
 It rarely had me removed, but did generally prevent the offer of a permanent job due to fear of high health insurance benefit costs due to preexisting conditions.

-I admit that I was young and despite my experiences was rather naive at that point professionally.
+I admit that I was young and despite my experiences was rather naïve at that point professionally.
 At first, I honestly thought that the public perception of disabilities in general and in specific cases would slowly but surely improve as more and more people began to contribute to society.
 Instead, employers ultimately seemed to get lost in two rather inconsistent messages: 1) Disabilities must be accommodated; 2) Hiring disabled people requires employers to do things that are not required to do if they don’t hire disabled people.
 Technically they were right about both.
 So if they could prevent a potential problem, it was better to only hire temporarily to prevent potential accommodations being necessary.
 While my accommodations were rather minimal (i.e. if I was to lose my balance, I needed to be set in a chair and told in around 20 minutes or so what had happened); those accommodations could appear significant in the eyes of an HR professional or a corporate attorney.

-As we reach the 25th anniversary, the same concerns are still rather daunting when I look at blow-back from so many Americans regarding the Affordable Care Act in 2010.
+As we reach the 35th anniversary, the same concerns are still rather daunting when I look at blow-back from so many Americans regarding the Affordable Care Act in 2010.
 I am surprised that so many do not value the protection that comes from being able to purchase health insurance despite a preexisting condition and without the requirement of your employer doing it for you.
 Many Americans, young and old, in varying degrees of health, all disregard entirely the freedom that results from your health insurance not being directly linked to your current job.
 It is the most freeing thing in the world knowing that I am not depending on one employer for the ability to go to a doctor or to be prescribed my anti-seizure medications.
 The ultimate irony is that, unlike some conditions that are primarily genetic, TBI can happen to anyone, anywhere.
 When you couple that with the significant percentage of Veterans returning with various levels of TBI; it is a bit terrifying that so many Americans take their health completely for granted and cavalierly assume that it would be better to eliminate requiring health insurance than for Americans to be able to buy health insurance with preexisting conditions; preventing millions who need medical assistance to control seizures and to provide many other Americans with the ability to get and maintain gainful employment.
 Personally, I will never take for granted the gift of each day that I am able to work and to help others to do the same.
 I am well aware that (due to the very nature of TBI and epilepsy), my situation could change in an instant.
 I’ll take on that challenge when it comes, but for now, I am enjoying the time I have.